gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-proposal.md

 | `ensureIPv6CIDRs` | **skipped** (user's subnets already have IPv6 CIDRs) |
 | `ensureAliasIpRanges` | dual-stack migration only, unchanged — writes are per-instance, not VPC-scoped |

-Delete graph: skip destruction of workers subnet, services subnet, VPC, router, NAT, and the four static firewall rules.
-Run `ensureKubernetesRoutesDeleted` and `ensureFirewallRulesDeleted` unchanged — they remove the CCM's runtime writes from the BYO VPC on shoot delete.
+Delete graph: skip all deletion tasks in BYO mode via an early return — BYO resources (workers subnet, services subnet, VPC, router, NAT, static firewall rules) are user-owned and must not be deleted by Gardener. `ensureKubernetesRoutesDeleted` and `ensureFirewallRulesDeleted` are likewise skipped; the CCM cleans up its own `shoot--*` routes and `k8s-fw-*` firewall rules before the infrastructure deletion step runs.

 ### Status shape